Chaitanya-Raj/Chaitanya-Raj/README.md

 <img src="https://media.giphy.com/media/o0vwzuFwCGAFO/giphy.gif" align="right"  width="30%"/>

-This is the place where I bash my head on the keyboard and break stuff.
+This is the place where I make and break stuff.

 - 🔭 I’m working on some personal projects.